 Baixo Gávea – Thursdays

 Baixo Botafogo – Every night

 Praça São Salvador – any night (live chorinho Sunday 11AM)

 In each place there will be bars that serve drinks (nowhere to sit), then you wander out into the square.
 Except Baixo Botafogo where the bars lining the streets will pull out chairs onto the sidewalk.
-You will sit and be served by a waiter in Baixo Botafogo (located on Voluntárias da Patria street).
+You will sit and have a waiter in Baixo Botafogo (located on Voluntárias da Patria street).
 In the other places there is the option to take your own cooler with alcoholic drinks.
 Or there will always be informal street vendors lugging around a polystyrene box loaded with beers cooled in mountains of ice.

 Be mindful that there often aren’t public bathrooms, so perhaps it would be good to have an agreement with a bar owner and buy exclusively from them in order to have access to a bathroom.

 Bonus!
 Spend Sunday at the Jockey Club Rio